Deep Vein Thrombosis

 Deep Vein ThrombosisAnything that increases the pressure in the legs or causes the blood to pool there will increase the chance of DVT.
 That’s why pregnancy and obesity are causes.
 The extra weight puts pressure on those veins and makes it harder for the blood vessels to circulate back to the heart.
 Thus, the blood is more likely to clot.

-The same is true for sitting or lying down for long periods.
-Many people live a sedentary lifestyle in which they sit most of the day behind a desk.
-Others may end up on bed rest for long periods after an injury or an accident.
-When you are off your feet, the circulation slows, and blood pools, making it more likely to clot.
+The same is valid for sitting or lying down for long periods.
+Many people live a sedentary lifestyle, spending most of the day behind a desk.
+Others may end up on bed rest for long periods after an injury or accident.
+When you are off your feet, circulation slows, and blood pools, making it more likely to clot.

 Here is a breakdown of the common DVT causes: